UPPMAX/UPPMAX-documentation/docs/cluster_guides/snowy_portal.md

 *   Book a full node with the SLURM flags **\-p node** (you won't be able to submit these jobs in the core partition).
 *   If possible make sure you do not rely on files stored outside the node.
 One way of achieving this may be to copy program files to $SNIC\_TMP.

-Even if you do this we can't promise that a 20 or 30 day long job will finish without being interuppted by the global file systems, the network or problems on the node,
+Even if you do this we can't promise that a 20 or 30 day long job will finish without being interrupted by the global file systems, the network or problems on the node,